 In this work, we examine how to improve the performance of COVQ systems for hard-decision demodulated channels while decreasing the encoding computational and storage complexity.
 This is beneficial for wireless uplink communication applications (including sensor networks) where the scant resources of the transmitter need to be efficiently utilized.
 The conventional COVQ [5] and the soft-decision demodulation (SDD) COVQ [1], [2] and [6] (in which the channel soft-decision information is used) are based on maximum likelihood (ML) decoding and have relatively low decoding computational complexity (although SDD COVQ can have considerably high storage requirements at the decoder).
 In this work, we relax the constraint on decoding complexity since we are interested in scenarios where, unlike the transmitter (e.g., a low-powered wireless sensor node), the receiver (e.g., the base station) has more than sufficient processing power.
 We will focus on binary phase shift keying (BPSK) modulated Rayleigh fading channels, although the algorithm can also be applied to other channels [3].
-We iteratively optimize the model DMC (having identical input and output alphabets) representing the concatenation of the modulator, channel and hard-decision demodulator together with its correspondingly designed COVO encoder/decoder pair.
+We iteratively optimize the model DMC (having identical input and output alphabets) representing the concatenation of the modulator, channel and hard-decision demodulator together with its correspondingly designed COVQ encoder/decoder pair.
 This is achieved by using a symbol-bysymbol MAP hard-decision detector instead of the standard maximum likelihood (ML) detector, motivated by the fact that the COVQ encoder indices arriving at the modulator are non-uniformly distributed (hence MAP decoding outperforms ML decoding as it minimizes the discrete channel's symbol error rate).
-We propose an iterative three-phase COVQ design algorithm which is based on first designing a conventional COVQ, then computing the input (quantizer index) distribution for the use in MAP decoding, and finally redesigning the COVO for the new channel defined in terms of the updated transition matrix.
+We propose an iterative three-phase COVQ design algorithm which is based on first designing a conventional COVQ, then computing the input (quantizer index) distribution for the use in MAP decoding, and finally redesigning the COVQ for the new channel defined in terms of the updated transition matrix.

+Manuscript received September 11, 2008.
+The associate editor coordinating the review of this letter and approving it for publication was V. Stankovic.
 This work was supported in part by NSERC of Canada.
-All authors are with the Department of Mathematics and Statistics, Queen's University, Kingston, ON K7L 3N6, Canada. (e-mail: {hamid, fady, linder}@mast.queensu.ca).
+All authors are with the Department of Mathematics and Statistics, Queen's University, Kingston, ON K7L 3N6, Canada (e-mail: hamid, fady, linder)@mast.queensu.ca).